Doctors believe Bruce Lee may have died from drinking too much water

-(WTVO) — Medical researchers believe they’ve finally found the cause of Bruce Lee’s mysterious death almost 50 years ago.
+Medical researchers believe they’ve finally found the cause of Bruce Lee’s mysterious death almost 50 years ago.
+KTLA’s sister station WTVO reports.

 Lee, a global phenomenon, was awaiting the release of his first major Hollywood motion picture, “Enter the Dragon,” when he died in 1973 of cerebral edema, or swelling of the brain.